Luxor! Wow, still a dream come true to being able to see this place. Luxor is located on the east bank of the Nile River in southern Egypt.

 Temple of Karnak

-Arabic Khurnak meaning (“fortified village”), comprises a vast mix of decayed temples, chapels, pylons, and other buildings near Luxor.
+Arabic Khurnak meaning (“fortified village”).
+This contains a mix of decayed temples, chapels, and pylons.
 Construction at the complex began during the reign of Senusret I in the Middle Kingdom and continued into the Ptolemaic period, although most of the extant buildings date from the New Kingdom.

 Entrance fee from Google says $10CAD/pp